africanmoose/digitalgarden/src/site/notes/4x - Reading/41 Books/41.02 Book reviews/Your money or your life - Joe Dominguez and Vicki Robin.md

 ---
-{"dg-publish":true,"permalink":"/4x-reading/41-books/41-02-book-reviews/your-money-or-your-life-joe-dominguez-and-vicki-robin/","title":"Your money or your life - Joe Dominguez and Vicki Robin","noteIcon":""}
+{"dg-publish":true,"permalink":"/4x - Reading/41 Books/41.02 Book reviews/Your money or your life - Joe Dominguez and Vicki Robin/","title":"Your money or your life - Joe Dominguez and Vicki Robin","noteIcon":""}
 ---